India's IT Landscape — Why Now?

 - Maintain statutory registers (Share, Director, Charges)

-- Hold quarterly Board meetings and maintain minutes
+- Hold quarterly Board meetings; maintain minutes

 - File monthly GST returns (GSTR-1 + GSTR-3B)